GQAdonis/genui/packages/spikes/fcp_client/docs/GenUI_Protocol.md

-# **Flutter Composition Protocol**
+# **GenUI Protocol**

-A Specification for a Non-Recursive, JSON-Driven UI Framework for Flutter
+A Specification for a Non-Recursive, JSON-Driven UI Framework

 ## **Section 1: Foundational Architecture and Data Flow**

-This document specifies the architecture and data formats for "Flutter Composition Protocol" (FCP), a framework for rendering Flutter user interfaces from a JSON definition.
+This document specifies the architecture and data formats for "GenUI Protocol" (GUP), a framework for rendering user interfaces from a JSON definition.
 The design is guided by principles of strict separation of concerns, versioning, and targeted updates, with schemas constrained for compatibility with structured data generation models.
 It draws inspiration from existing solutions like Remote Flutter Widgets (RFW) while introducing a more formalized, contract-driven approach to enhance stability and predictability.

 ### **1.1.
 Core Philosophy: Decoupling and Contracts**

-The central philosophy of FCP is the strict decoupling of four key elements, which together define the complete user interface:
+The central philosophy of GUP is the strict decoupling of four key elements, which together define the complete user interface:

 1. **The Catalog (The Contract):** A client-defined document that specifies precisely which widgets, properties, events, and data structures the application is capable of handling.
 This is a static contract that governs all communication.
 2. **The Layout (The Structure):** A server-provided JSON structure that describes the arrangement of widgets, their static properties, and their relationships to one another.